-Research shows that babies and children, who are exposed to cigarette smoke, certainly do have a higher incidence of things like pneumonia, chest infections, ear infections, and sometimes sinus problems as well.
-But the great thing about breast milk is that it does have anti-bodies in it which will help to counteract some of the negative impacts of cigarette smoking, and can actually help to fight against these illnesses.
+Research shows that babies and children exposed to cigarette smoke have a higher incidence of infections, e.g., chest infections, ear infections, sinus problems.
+However, the beautiful thing about breast milk is that it has antibodies in it, which can help to counteract some of the negative impacts of cigarette smoking and can help to fight against these illnesses.

-One of the most important things you can do is to smoke straight after feeding your baby, so that there’s a longer period of time between nursing your baby, and having a cigarette.
+One of the most important things you can do is to smoke straight after feeding your baby so that there will be a more extended period between nursing your baby and having a cigarette.

 Review dates, references & further resources

-If you require the reference sources for this article, please complete the following form.
+If you require the reference sources for this article, please contact us.
 We will complete your request within 28 days.